samtay/samtay.github.io/_posts/2020-02-16-graphical-models-intro.md

 independencies in a distribution in the form of a graph.

-First, note that in the general and arbitrarily dependent case, by repeatedly applying the defintion of conditional independence, one can derive[^5]
+First, note that in the general and arbitrarily dependent case, by repeatedly applying the defintion of conditional probability, one can derive[^5]

 $$ \mu(x_1, \ldots, x_n) = \prod_{k = 1}^{n} \mu(x_k \mid x_1,\ldots,x_{k-1}). $$